Permit Q & As

 - 10% of the original building permit fee (minimum $100)

-Yes, you could need additional permits and fees.
-These could include plumbing, fireplace, chimney and wood burning appliance permits.
-Additional fees could include water meter fees, service hookup fees including storm water and sanitary sewer connections.
-To find out if any of these fees will apply please contact the Inspections Department at 250-475-5457.
+Yes, additional fees may apply to your project.
+These could include water meter fees and service hookup fees including storm water and sanitary sewer connections.
+A complete list of service connection fees can be found on on our webpage, Service Connection Fees & Additional Charges.
+To find out if any of these fees will apply please contact Development Services at 250-475-5570.

 Will I be charged a surety deposit?